joey3001/first-friday-project/README.md

 #### Software requirements

 1. A web browser to view the website.
 I would recommend Google Chrome.
 2. If you wish to clone the repository from github using git commands in the terminal, you will need a terminal program & Git.
 Instructions for installing Git Bash, my recommended terminal program for the windows OS, are below.
 Installing Git Bash will also install Git.
-You can also download it [here](https://gitforwindows.org/).
+You can also download [Git Bash here](https://gitforwindows.org/).
 3. If you wish to view/edit the code, you will need a code editor.
 Instructions for installing VSCode, my recommended code editor, are listed below.
 You can also download it [here](https://code.visualstudio.com/).

 #### To view this website online please use the following GH-Pages link: